• Webinars

 • Microsoft SQL Server must be SQL Server 2008 or above.

-• For API details refer to: ICache, CacheManager, Dispose, Remove.
+• For API details, refer to: ICache, CacheManager, Dispose, Remove.

 Note

-It is recommended to use CLRStoredProcedure.NCache Nuget package only for CLR procedure applications and not for object data caching applications.
+It is recommended to use the CLRStoredProcedure.NCache Nuget package only for CLR procedure applications and not for object data caching applications.

 Step 1: Create a New Application

-Create a new application StoredProcedure using Microsoft Visual Studio.
+Create a new application, StoredProcedure, using Microsoft Visual Studio.
 The application should meet the following criteria;

 • it must be a Class Library.